 Hi, my name is jo.

 After cataract surgery, I wouldn’t mind wearing glasses sometimes.
-I wouldn’t mind wearing glasses for close reading only.
-It is most important that I can see far into the distance without glasses.
-Use a computer without glasses is a close second.
-I don't drive at night often.
+I wouldn’t mind wearing glasses for driving or watching TV, but I don’t want to depend on glasses for close reading.
+It is most important that I can read a book without glasses.
+I MUST be able to see EVERYTHING without glasses.
+I drive at night often.
 So long as I could MINIMIZE my dependence on glasses, I wouldn’t mind some nighttime visual imperfections such as halos, starbursts, and/or glare around lights.
 If it’ll improve my quality of vision, I’d like to utilize the best technology available, even if my insurance doesn’t cover the entire treatment.
 I've never had previous eye surgery to decrease my dependence on glasses.
-I've tried monovision before, and I really liked it.
+I've tried monovision before, and I DIDN'T like it.